vesterheim/gold-medalist-portfolio/_artists/tollefson--sara.md

 I am a Norwegian by marriage.
 It wasn’t until I became part of a Norwegian family that I even knew what rosemaling, _rømmegrøt,_ and _bunads_ were.
 It has been a great heritage to learn about and to take part in.

-After an introduction to rosemaling in community Eeducation, I took my first Vesterheim class from Gary Albrecht.
+After an introduction to rosemaling in a community education class, I took my first Vesterheim class from Gary Albrecht.
 This was the first of many from several Norwegian and American painters.
 It was Gary who encouraged me to enter the _National Exhibition_ at Nordic Fest.
 My first entry sold!
 How gratifying!

-I learned a lot about color mixing from those first Rogaland classes and an interesting color blending technique from Oskar Kjetsa.
+I learned a lot about color mixing from those first Rogaland classes and an interesting color blending technique from Oskar Kjetsaa.
 My introduction to the Valdres style, which became my favorite, was from Eldrid Arntzen.
 I also studied the Valdres style with Nils Ellingsgard, Eli Saelid, and Dorothy Peterson.
 In the later years I have also been exploring the Telemark and Vest-Agder styles and enjoy painting them as well.

 Outstanding memories include a Vesterheim Study Tour in Lillehammer, Norway, in 1995, winning that first ribbon in 1996, and winning the last one, which culminated in my Gold Medal in 2009.